 Many patients do not know whether to use ice or heat for spinal stenosis symptoms.
-Well, neither will do anything to help or harm the underling process of pain, so it really depends on your own preferences.
+Well, neither will do anything to help or harm the underlying process of pain, so it really depends on your own preferences.
 There is no absolute rule.

 Many doctors and physical therapists leave it up to their patients to decide which works best, while others recommend using both.
 The standard advice is to apply ice the first 24 to 48 hours after an acute flare-up of pain or injury, followed by regular applications of heat thereafter.
 I can tell you that this works fantastic for minor muscular concerns, bruises and sporting injuries, although I am not sure how well the recommendation applies to ongoing stenosis pain.

 Remember that heat can be dangerous in some instances when the temperature is too hot.
 This can really come in to play for patients who experience objective numbness in affected areas and might not feel the pain of an obvious burn.
 Likewise, ice can be just as dangerous when left on for too long.
 Never leave ice applied for more than 15 to 20 minutes at a time and make sure to leave it off for at least as long before reapplication.
 Failure to do so can result in serious hypothermic conditions, tissue damage and circulatory concerns.